 The New York City Department of Housing Preservation and Development (HPD) is continuing the process of identifying an affordable housing project that is consistent with the General Project Criteria (as defined above).
 HPD is currently evaluating potential projects for which to allocate and administer funds for an affordable housing program.
 As HPD is responsible for implementing the NYC'c New Housing Marketplace Plan, HPD is evaluating how the allocation can best be used towards achieving the goal of building and preserving 165,000 units of affordable housing.
-By December 2007 HPD hopes to conduct the following activities in order to have a final list of proposed project(s) and preliminary scope(s).
-1) Evaluate the use of funds in conjunction with current Federal new construction financing programs, specifically the 202 senior housing program 2) Evaluate allocating funds towards an expansion of the Chinatown/Lower East Side Acquisition Program 3)Meet with elected officials and Community Boards to gather feedback.
+The previously described program (202 senior housing) has proven to be unfeasible and HPD is currently evaluating other project options.